termly/apidocs/endpoints/get_websites-banners.md

 > **Note**
 > US english `en` is required and will be selected by default even if `selected_languages` is set to an empty array

-- `id` is the unique identifier of the banner
+- `id` is the unique identifier of the website (the website will always and only have 1 banner so use the website id)
 - `account_id` is the unique identifier of the account
-- `website_id`is the unique identifier of the website
 - `theme_id` is the unique identifier for the custom theme, if `theme_id` is nil then `default_theme` is used
 - `display_style` is style of the banner*
 - `position` is the position of the Banner*